Re-Hydrating Dehydrated Food

 Lori's "Faster Pasta Prep"

-Read how Lori's re-hydrated pasta
+Read how Lori's rehydrated pasta turned out –

-turned out – and how it could affect
+turned out – and

 your bottom line!

-Thanks for taking the time to read re-hydrating dehydrated food.
+Thanks for taking the time to read rehydrating dehydrated food.
 If you have any questions, write to me here!